Journal of Samuel Kiechel

 Approaching Cologne

-Samuel Kiechel and his companions left Aachen on the morning of 14 December along a cobbled road.
-They spent the next night in a small hamlet in the Duchy of Jülich.
-At lunchtime the following day, they rode past the fortress of Kerpen.
-Kiechel noted that the fortress was situated within the borders of the Holy Roman Empire but belonged to the King of Spain, with Spanish soldiers garrisoned there.
+Samuel Kiechel and his companions left Aachen on the morning of 14 December along a cobbled road and spent the following night in a small hamlet in the Duchy of Jülich.
+At lunchtime the next day, they rode past the fortress of Kerpen.
+Kiechel observed that the fortress was located within the borders of the Holy Roman Empire but belonged to the King of Spain, who garrisoned it with Spanish soldiers.

 The fortress commander sent a soldier to question the travellers about their destination and where they had come from.
-After this exchange, the group continued their journey.
-They did not pause for a break because the area was unsafe, and they saw many deserted villages.
+Satisfied with their answers, the group was permitted to continue their journey.
+They did not stop for a break because the area was unsafe, and they saw many deserted villages.

 Kerpen, 1587

-Kiechel wrote that when he and his companions were about one mile outside of Cologne, they passed through a small settlement.
+Kiechel recorded that when he and his companions were about one mile from Cologne, they passed through a small settlement.
 Its inhabitants warned the travellers that Schenck’s mercenaries had come from Neuss and passed through the area in the morning.
-Worried that the mercenaries might attack them if they did not reach the safety of Cologne by nightfall, the travellers spurred their horses and hurried on.
-Kiechel remarked that they were in such a fearful haste that everyone just charged ahead, and none of them looked out for their companions.
-But they arrived safely in Cologne in the evening.
+Worried that the mercenaries might attack them if they did not reach the safety of Cologne by nightfall, the travellers urged their horses and hurried on.
+Kiechel noted that they were in such a fearful haste that everyone charged ahead without looking out for their companions.
+However, everyone arrived safely in Cologne in the evening.

 The Cologne War

-Although Cologne and the surrounding countryside lay outside the conflict zone of the Eighty Years’ War, the Cologne War (Truchsessischer Krieg, 1583-88) had devastated the area.
-The war began when Gebhard Truchsess von Waldburg (1547-1601), Archbishop and Prince-Elector of Cologne, converted to Protestantism but did not resign from his position.
-Instead, he aimed to transform the ecclesiastical principality into a secular duchy.
-This move would not only have regional consequences but also alter the balance of power within the Holy Roman Empire.
-The Prince-Elector of Cologne was one of the seven electors responsible for selecting a new Emperor.
-With the prospect of Cologne becoming a secular Protestant territory, the power balance would shift away from the Catholic faction, possibly enabling the next Emperor to be a Protestant.
-Due to the dynastic ties of the Habsburgs, Spanish troops became involved in the conflict on the side of the Catholic faction, and the Cologne War developed into a protracted struggle that left the land devastated and deserted.
+While our traveller had left the Low Countries and the immediate dangers of the Eighty Years’ War, he had entered another conflict zone.
+The Cologne War (Truchsessischer Krieg, 1583-88) had devastated the area around Cologne.
+The war began when Gebhard Truchsess von Waldburg (1547-1601), Archbishop and Prince-Elector of Cologne, converted to Protestantism but refused to resign from his position.
+Instead, he aimed to transform the ecclesiastical, Catholic principality into a secular Protestant duchy.
+This move would not only have regional consequences but also shift the balance of power within the Holy Roman Empire.
+The Prince-Elector of Cologne was one of the seven electors responsible for choosing a new Emperor.
+With the prospect of Cologne becoming a Protestant territory, the power balance would tilt away from the Catholic faction, possibly enabling the next Emperor to be a Protestant.
+Due to the dynastic ties of the Habsburgs, Spanish troops from the neighbouring Spanish Netherlands joined the conflict on the Catholic side, and the Cologne War developed into a prolonged struggle that left the land devastated and deserted.

 Siege of Neuss, 1585

 Schenck’s mercenaries, mentioned by Kiechel, were a troop of soldiers led by Martin Schenk von Nideggen (c.
 1540-1589).
 Schenk was a mercenary commander who fought for both the Spanish and Dutch in the Eighty Years’ War, as well as for Gebhard Truchsess von Waldburg during the Cologne War.
 He was regarded as a capable and often successful leader, though also ruthless, having been responsible for the ransacking of several towns in the Rhineland.
 Kiechel noted that these mercenaries had come from Neuss.
-An army supporting Gebhard von Waldburg had seized Neuss in May 1585, and the town subsequently served as a base for raids of the surrounding lands all the way to Cologne.
+An army supporting Gebhard von Waldburg had seized Neuss in May 1585, and the town subsequently served as a base for raids into the surrounding lands, reaching as far as Cologne.

-Samuel Kiechel described Cologne as a large, fortified, densely populated city with many Dutch migrants who had fled the conflict in the Netherlands.
+Kiechel described Cologne as a large, fortified, densely populated city with many Dutch migrants fleeing the conflict in the Netherlands.
 The city was longer than it was wide.
-Much trade was taking place due to Cologne’s location on the Rhine River.
-The city’s houses were tall, large, solid and built of stone.
-Kiechel heard that the city of Cologne had as many churches as there were days in the year.
+Much trade was taking place due to Cologne’s strategic position on the Rhine River.
+The city’s houses were tall, large, solid, and built of stone.
+Kiechel heard that Cologne had as many churches as there were days in the year.

 Cologne, 1572

-The print shows Cologne from the west, with the Rhine River in the background.
+The print depicts Cologne from the west, with the Rhine River in the background.
 The city has a semicircular shape.
-Outside the walls, as well as inside, there are many fields and orchards.
-Cologne is portrayed as a vast and densely populated city.
-In the sixteenth century, it had a population of around 40.000 inhabitants.
+Outside and inside the walls, there are many fields and orchards.
+Cologne is shown as a large, densely populated city.
 The harbour on the Rhine is busy with many ships.

 Harbour area of Cologne

-Cologne is one of the oldest cities in Germany.
-Founded in 50 AD by the Romans, its location on the Rhine River gave it strategic importance and made it an economic centre that survived the fall of the Roman Empire and the turbulent early Middle Ages.
-The city became the seat of an archdiocese and an ecclesiastical principality, with its archbishop being one of the seven Prince-Electors who would elect the German King and thereby the next Holy Roman Emperor.
-Cologne was also a member of the Hanseatic League and had extensive trade connections with England.
+Cologne is one of Germany’s oldest cities.
+Founded in 50 AD by the Romans, it was situated on the Rhine River, which gave it strategic importance and made it an economic centre that endured the fall of the Roman Empire and the turbulent early Middle Ages.
+The city became the seat of an archdiocese and an ecclesiastical principality, with its archbishop being one of the seven Prince-Electors who elected the German King and, ultimately, the Holy Roman Emperor.
+Cologne was also a member of the Hanseatic League and maintained extensive trade links with England.

 Cologne, ca. 1627 – 1636

-This dual role as the seat of an archdiocese and a large, powerful city seeking autonomy, like other cities achieved in the Middle Ages, led to lengthy political and sometimes violent confrontations between the archbishop and Cologne’s citizens.
-In 1288, during the regional power struggle known as the War of the Limburg Succession (1283-1289), the archbishop and his allies were defeated in battle by an alliance of regional lords and citizens from Cologne.
-Consequently, the bishop was forced to recognise the de facto autonomy of the city, and he and his successors took up residence in Bonn.
-Nevertheless, it took until 1475 for the Emperor to formally recognise Cologne as a free and imperial city.
-Despite gaining independence from the archbishop, Cologne did not, unlike many other places in northern Germany, become Protestant in the sixteenth century.
+Its dual role as the seat of an archdiocese and as a wealthy, autonomous city led to lengthy political disputes and sometimes violent conflicts between the archbishop and Cologne’s citizens.
+In 1288, during the regional power struggle known as the War of the Limburg Succession (1283-1289), the archbishop and his allies were defeated in battle by an alliance of regional lords and Cologne’s citizens.
+As a result, the bishop was obliged to recognise the city’s de facto autonomy, and he and his successors established their residence in Bonn.
+Nevertheless, it was not until 1475 that the Emperor formally recognised Cologne as a free and imperial city.
+Despite gaining independence from the archbishop, Cologne did not, unlike many other places in northern Germany, convert to Protestantism in the sixteenth century.

-Samuel Kiechel’s visit to Cologne was during a troublesome time for the city.
-The previously mentioned Cologne War had devastated the region, and the Eighty Years’ War brought economic hardship.
-Regional trade with the Low Countries had become dangerous and challenging.
-Kiechel had witnessed the dangers merchants faced when travelling to cities in the Spanish Netherlands.
-Cologne’s international trade, especially its valuable connection to England, became perilous because the city’s main access to the sea, the Rhine River, also passed through the conflict zone.
-Dutch fleets operated on the river, making traffic hazardous and difficult to navigate.
+Samuel Kiechel’s visit to Cologne coincided with a difficult period for the city.
+The aforementioned Cologne War had devastated the region, and the Eighty Years’ War brought economic hardship.
+Regional trade with the Low Countries had become perilous and problematic.
+Kiechel had witnessed the dangers faced by merchants travelling to cities in the Spanish Netherlands.
+Cologne’s international trade, especially its vital connection to England, became dangerous because the city’s main access to the sea — the Rhine River — also passed through the conflict zone.
+Dutch fleets operated on the river, hindering traffic, and privateers prowled the sea.
 Our traveller noted that the Rhine was blockaded when he visited Bremen five months earlier.
-He wrote that all goods destined for Cologne and the surrounding area had to be transported overland via Bremen, which was likely a slow and costly process.
+He wrote that all goods destined for Cologne and the surrounding area had to be transported overland via Bremen, which was likely slow and expensive.

 Cologne Cathedral

-Despite these difficulties, Cologne remained the most populous city in the Empire and was worth visiting.
-Its main attraction was, and still is, its cathedral.
+Despite these challenges, Cologne remained the most populous city in the Empire with around 40,000 inhabitants and was worth a visit.
+Its main attraction was, and still is, Cologne Cathedral.
 Our traveller visited the cathedral and was impressed by its size.
-However, he regarded the interior as rather plain, noting that the walls were neither plastered nor whitewashed.
-In Kiechel’s view, the building might just as well be a trading house or stock exchange, as even during Mass, many hundreds of people wandered inside.
+However, he considered the interior rather plain, noting that the walls were neither plastered nor whitewashed.
+In Kiechel’s view, the building could just as well be a trading house or stock exchange, and he observed that even during Mass, many hundreds of people wandered around inside.

 Cologne Cathedral

-Samuel Kiechel’s somewhat disapproving opinion of Cologne Cathedral may partly stem from his Protestant perspective.
-His comment that the cathedral resembled a trading house could be a reference to the story of Jesus expelling merchants from the temple in Jerusalem.
+Samuel Kiechel’s somewhat disapproving opinion of Cologne Cathedral may partly arise from his Protestant perspective.
+His remark that the cathedral resembled a trading house could be a reference to Jesus’ expulsion of merchants from the temple in Jerusalem.
 Alternatively, it might reflect a sense of local pride and rivalry.
 In Kiechel’s hometown of Ulm stood the Ulm Minster, an equally impressive church.
 The construction of both churches had not been completed by the sixteenth century, with the steeples still unfinished.
 Today, Ulm Minster is the world’s tallest church, while Cologne Cathedral ranks third.

 The cathedral housed a famous reliquary, the Shrine of the Three Kings.
 The Three Kings had visited Jesus after his birth with gifts of gold, frankincense and myrrh.
 Their remains had been kept in Milan until Emperor Frederick Barbarossa conquered the city in 1162, when the relic was taken and transferred to Cologne.

 The Shrine of the Three Kings attracted pilgrims and visitors alike.
 Samuel Kiechel was shown to an altar behind the choir.
 The altar was surrounded by arches and secured with iron bars.
-Behind the bars stood what looked to our traveller like a coffin or box, and he heard that it was the Shrine of the Three Kings.
+Behind the bars stood what looked to our traveller like a coffin or box.
+He learnt that it was the Shrine of the Three Kings.
 Candles and lamps around this box were always burning, and valuable jewellery and silver dishes had been placed all around it.

 Shrine of the Three Kings in Cologne Cathedral, 1633

-Kiechel was somewhat sceptical.
-He wrote that the bones were supposed to be in the shrine.
+However, our Protestant traveller was somewhat sceptical and wrote that the bones were supposed to be in the shrine.
 Most likely, this was because, while the shrine had always been on display in the cathedral, it was not opened until the nineteenth century.

 Preparations